jbarbettini/hello-world/README.md

 # hello-world
-doing it cuz everyone does it
+Doing it cuz everyone does it

 But just because everyone is doing it doesn't mean you should do it as well.